cloudfoundry/summit-training-classes/operator/site/content/labs/services.md

 Every BOSH Director has a cloud config that defines IaaS-specific configuration, allowing deployment manifests themselves to be IaaS-agnostic.
 You added a cloud config when first deploying Cloud Foundry, but it didn't include a VM description that the MySQL manifest was expecting.

+### Another Roadbump?

+Did your deployment work once you had updated your cloud config?
+If not, why not?
+What commands have you previously used that can fix this?

 ### Checking Your Work

 Before moving on, check that you now have a MySQL deployment with the `bosh deployments` command.